 Another strong example is @FreePeople.
 The company integrated its consumers directly into the brand, creating authenticity.
 In 2012, the brand encouraged its customers to Instagram pictures of themselves wearing their jeans and adding the hashtag #myfpdenim in the caption.
 The crowdsourced pictures were selected and used for the product’s webpage on Free People’s website.
 The consumers became the models, and customers were able to see how the product looked on various body types.

 As eager as you might be to upload your newest photo, remember that timing is very important.
 According to Latergramme, an app that allows you to schedule Instagram posts, the best times to Instagram are 2 AM and 5 PM EST, and the worst times are 9 AM and 6 PM, with Wednesday being the best day of the week to post.
 It varies from day to day, which is why it’s best to plan ahead.
-Apps such as Takeoff and Schedugram are very helpful.
+An app such as Schedugram is very helpful.